926 24th Way SW

 Washington State Constitution, Article I, Section XXII

-The Office of Assigned Counsel (OAC) carries out the guarantee of the Constitution that all people accused of crimes who are unable to afford a lawyer will receive effective legal representation.
-All OAC lawyers are members of the Washington State Bar Association (WSBA), and are required to follow the Rules of Professional Conduct and maintain the integrity of their attorney-client relationships.
-All OAC lawyers and staff are required to maintain client confidentiality and to represent the office professionally in all dealings.
-All employees of OAC are expected to treat all of our clients with courtesy, dignity and respect, regardless of their cases or circumstances.
+Thurston County Public Defense (TCPD) carries out the guarantee of the Constitution that all people accused of crimes who are unable to afford a lawyer will receive effective legal representation.
+All TCPD lawyers are members of the Washington State Bar Association (WSBA), and are required to follow the Rules of Professional Conduct and maintain the integrity of their attorney-client relationships.
+All TCPD lawyers and staff are required to maintain client confidentiality and to represent the office professionally in all dealings.
+All employees of TCPD are expected to treat all of our clients with courtesy, dignity and respect, regardless of their cases or circumstances.

-We, the employees of the Thurston County Office of Assigned Counsel, will protect and defend the rights of our clients through zealous, conscientious, and compassionate legal advocacy.
+We, the employees of Thurston County Public Defense, will protect and defend the rights of our clients through zealous, conscientious, and compassionate legal advocacy.